Your Legal Rights: Who’s Responsible?

-A mesothelioma diagnosis likely means one thing: you’ve been exposed to some form of asbestos.
-It’s a known human carcinogen; the U.S. Consumer Product Safety Commission banned its use in wall-patching products and gas fireplaces in the late 1970s, and the Environmental Protection Agency eliminated any ‘new use’ of the substance in 1989.
-Although it’s important to note that asbestos is still used in some products in the United States, as well as products shipped in from overseas.
+A mesothelioma diagnosis means that you’ve been exposed to some form of asbestos and could put you in a position to file a lawsuit.
+It’s a known human carcinogen; the U.S. Consumer Product Safety Commission banned its use in wall-patching products and gas fireplaces in the late 1970s.
+The Environmental Protection Agency eliminated any ‘new use’ of the substance in 1989.
+Although it’s important to note that some industries still use asbestos in their products in the United States, as well as products shipped in from overseas.

 Decades later, thousands of people who worked closely with asbestos continue to pay the price.
-Each year, doctors diagnose approximately 3,300 cases of mesothelioma in the United States, and the majority of patients — around 80 percent — were exposed to the carcinogen on the job.
+Each year, doctors diagnose approximately 3,300 cases of mesothelioma in the United States.
+The majority of patients — around 80 percent — encountered the carcinogen on the job.
 Those facing the highest risk worked in a variety of different industries, including manufacturing, construction, industrial work, or vehicle and aircraft maintenance.

 If past asbestos exposure has lead to present health concerns, there are legal options to help cover your medical expenses and hold the asbestos company accountable, including mesothelioma lawsuits, asbestos trust funds, workers’ compensation, and veterans benefits.